2025 Festival: June 7-22!

-The 2024 Great Lakes Chamber Music Festival is coming soon; performances will be from June 8 – 22.
-Check out our Vignette Series that leads up to the festival!
+The 2025 Great Lakes Chamber Music Festival is on the way!
+The performances will be from June 7 – 22.

 To keep up with the latest news and schedule of events, subscribe to our newsletter and follow us on our social media pages: Facebook and Instagram